akka/akka/akka-docs/scala/routing.rst

 SmallestMailboxRouter
 *********************
-A Router that tries to send to the routee with fewest messages in mailbox.
+A Router that tries to send to the non-suspended routee with fewest messages in mailbox.
 The selection is done in this order:

  * pick any idle routee (not processing message) with empty mailbox